-- 5.7.1 The MCC processing shall contribute no more than 0.2 km to the position error of locations received from a LUT or an MCC. - 5.7.2 An MCC shall geographically sort beacon locations and distribute all alert messages to the correct MCC, SPOC, or RCC to within the tolerance of $\pm 25$ km of the agreed boundary of MCC service area or SRR. - 5.7.3 The MCC shall maintain a time reference accurate to within $\pm 25$ seconds. - 5.7.4 An MCC shall not corrupt transiting data.
+- 5.7.1 The MCC processing shall contribute no more than 0.2 km to the position error of locations received from a LUT or an MCC. - 5.7.2 An MCC shall geographically sort beacon locations and distribute all alert messages to the correct alert data recipient, to within the tolerance of \pm 25 km of the agreed boundary of MCC service area or SRR. - 5.7.3 An MCC shall maintain a time reference accurate to within \pm 25 seconds. - 5.7.4 An MCC shall not corrupt transiting data.